Notice to Industry 14: Policy on riding horses at the Mickleham Post-Entry Quarantine Facility

-The Department of Agriculture and Water Resources requires all horses imported into Australia from approved countries other than New Zealand and New Caledonia to complete a minimum of 14 days post-arrival quarantine at the government’s biosecurity facility in Mickleham, Victoria.
+The Department of Agriculture, Water and the Environment requires all horses imported into Australia from approved countries other than New Zealand and New Caledonia to complete a minimum of 14 days post-arrival quarantine at the government’s biosecurity facility in Mickleham, Victoria.
 The horses are isolated from the Australian horse population and monitored for any diseases of biosecurity concern to Australia, including equine influenza (EI).
 EI is a highly infectious disease of horses that spreads rapidly through direct contact between horses, contact between people and infected horses, and through contact with contaminated fomites (inanimate objects).
-The movement of people and objects out of the quarantine area during the quarantine period poses significant risk of introduction of EI to the Australian horse population.
+The movement of people and objects out of the quarantine area during the quarantine period poses risk of introduction of EI to the Australian horse population.
 This is what occurred in Sydney in 2007 and resulted in Australia’s only EI outbreak.

 The primary principle of biosecurity is to isolate the imported horses from any direct or indirect contact to the Australian horse population thereby reducing the risk of disease transmission to very low.
 This is achieved by maintaining tight control over movement of people and objects out of the quarantine facility while horses subject to biosecurity control are present.
-Only those industry personnel essential for the husbandry of the horses are permitted entry to the facility e.g. grooms, veterinarians and occasionally farriers, who have undertaken an induction and training process.
+Only those industry personnel essential for the husbandry of the horses are permitted entry to the facility e.g. grooms, veterinarians and occasionally farriers, who have completed an induction and training process.

 In accordance with quarantine principles, the risk of an outbreak of exotic equine disease such as EI in the Australian horse population increases with personnel movements out of the quarantine area, especially when those personnel are likely to have contact with Australian horses.
-Horse riders and equipment are not essential for the daily husbandry of the horses therefore, in the interests of biosecurity, they should not be permitted.
+Horse riders and equipment are not essential for the daily husbandry of the horses therefore, in the interests of biosecurity, they are not permitted.

 Insurance and Liability

-The Mickleham post arrival quarantine facility was not built to facilitate training and riding of horses in the various disciplines i.e. dressage, jumping, race training, therefore the current insurance policy protects personnel and horses for incidents relating to the maintenance of horse husbandry and welfare in the context of biosecurity control, and not for incidents relating to riding / training of horses.
+MQF was not built to facilitate training and riding of horses in the various disciplines i.e. dressage, jumping, race training, therefore the current insurance policy protects personnel and horses for incidents relating to the maintenance of horse husbandry and welfare in the context of biosecurity control, and not for incidents relating to riding / training of horses.